ShadowMinhja/react-native-azure-mobile-apps-client/README.md

-# Azure Mobile Apps: Javascript Client SDK
+# Azure Mobile Apps: ReactNative Client SDK

 With Microsoft Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
 To learn more about Azure Mobile Apps, visit the [Mobile Apps documentation](https://azure.microsoft.com/en-us/documentation/learning-paths/appservice-mobileapps/).